CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowCtx.md

 `func (o *WorkflowWorkflowCtx) UnsetTargetCtxList()`

 UnsetTargetCtxList ensures that no value is present for TargetCtxList, not even an explicit nil
-### GetWorkflowMetaName

-`func (o *WorkflowWorkflowCtx) GetWorkflowMetaName() string`

-GetWorkflowMetaName returns the WorkflowMetaName field if non-nil, zero value otherwise.

-### GetWorkflowMetaNameOk

-`func (o *WorkflowWorkflowCtx) GetWorkflowMetaNameOk() (*string, bool)`

-GetWorkflowMetaNameOk returns a tuple with the WorkflowMetaName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWorkflowMetaName

-`func (o *WorkflowWorkflowCtx) SetWorkflowMetaName(v string)`

-SetWorkflowMetaName sets WorkflowMetaName field to given value.

-### HasWorkflowMetaName

-`func (o *WorkflowWorkflowCtx) HasWorkflowMetaName() bool`

-HasWorkflowMetaName returns a boolean if a field has been set.

 ### GetWorkflowSubtype

 `func (o *WorkflowWorkflowCtx) GetWorkflowSubtype() string`